aebabis/roguelike/BACKLOG.md

   - Autopath only stops if an enemy is visible during the player's turn, and not if an enemy became visible while waiting
   - Leap doesn't pickup items.
 Should it?
   - Autopathing can "see" enemies on hidden tiles
+  - Door opening animation should be delayed same as creature moving

 ## Art
   - Snail icon